Henry Howe (actor): Haymarket Theatre

 Joining the Haymarket Theatre under Benjamin Webster, he remained there without a break in his engagement for the almost unprecedented term of forty years.
-Among innumerable original parts were: Brandon in George William Lovell's Look Before You Leap in October 1846, Ernest de Fonblanche in The Roused Lion oin November 1847, and Lord Arden in Lovell's The Wife's Secret in January 1848.
+Among innumerable original parts were: Brandon in George William Lovell's Look Before You Leap in October 1846, Ernest de Fonblanche in The Roused Lion in November 1847, and Lord Arden in Lovell's The Wife's Secret in January 1848.

 His characters included the title role in Fazio by Henry Hart Milman, Sir George Airy in The Busie Body, Archer in The Beaux' Stratagem, Benedick in Much Ado About Nothing, Joseph Surface in The School for Scandal, Sir Anthony Absolute in The Rivals, Sir Peter Teazle in The School for Scandal, Malvolio in Twelfth Night, Jaques in As You Like It, Macduff in Macbeth and Harry Dornton in The Road to Ruin.
 His performance in The Provoked Husband by John Vanbrugh was reviewed in The Athenaeum (24 November 1855): "Miss Cushman was carefully supported by Mr Howe, who, in the part of Lord Townly, rose to a degree of excellence that will serve to confirm the steady progress which he has lately been making in the good opinion of the public.
 In the pathos of the concluding scene he showed a power of producing a state of feeling in the house not always possessed by actors of greater name."

 He used to state that there were pieces (such as The Lady of Lyons) in which, during his gradual rise, he had played every male part from the lowest to the highest.